A guide to New York probate laws.

 During the testator’s lifetime, may file a will for safekeeping with any Surrogate’s Court.
 After the testator dies, the estate must file the will with the Surrogate’s Court in the county where the deceased resided.
 Wills can also be filed online.

-No estate administration is necessary in New York if the value of personal property the estate is $50,000 or less, whether or not the decedent died with or without a will, unless there is a possibility of wrongful death.
-Real property (including land) must go through probate.
+You avoid formal probate in New York by using a small estate affidavit.
+You can only adminster estates this way when the total value of personal property is $50,000 or less, regardless of whether or not the decedent died with or without a will, unless there is a possibility of wrongful death.
+Real property (including land) must go through formal probate procedure.

 About the author